ABCxFF/diepindepth/protocol/incoming.md

 ## **`0x0A` Player Count Packet**

 This packet is sent occasionally, sending the total client count encoded in a varuint.
 This updates the text on the bottom right of the screen "*n* players".
-This packet is not sent globally across all server at the same time, but the exact ticks before a player count update is unknown.
+This packet is not sent globally across all servers at the same time, and the exact ticks before a player count update are unknown.

 Format:
 > `0A vu(client count)`